What Can I Learn From Taking A Bipolar Test?

 - Social anxiety disorder (SAD): Extreme, overwhelming feelings of fear and panic in social situations accompanied by severe self-consciousness, racing heart rate, nausea, sweating, trembling, and dizziness

-What mimics bipolar disorder?
+What mimics bipolar?

-Can you test yourself for bipolar disorder?
+Can you test yourself for bipolar?

-There are self-administered tests available through some online therapy platforms and bipolar disorder organizations.
+There are self-administered tests available through some online therapy platforms and bipolar organizations.
 However, assessment and diagnosis for any mental health condition should come from a trained mental health professional.

-How do you spot a bipolar disorder episode?
+How do you spot a bipolar episode?

 - Agitation, restlessness